Vegetable bowl with Livar roast

 • Sugar

-Bjoern: "This dish requires a bit of chopping, but it's worth it.
-The root vegetables add a nice depth, and the slices of roast pork with their crispy rind are a real highlight on the palate.
+Bjoern: “This dish requires a bit of chopping, but it's worth it.
+The root vegetables add a nice depth, and the slices of pork roast with crispy crackling provide a highlight for the palate.
 I'm a fan of salt, good pepper, and a pinch of sugar.
-This combination is usually enough to bring out the natural flavors of the food (whether meat or vegetables).
+Usually, this combination is enough to enhance the inherent flavors of the food (whether meat or vegetables).
 That's why we don't need a drawer full of spice jars for this dish."

-The roast will take about 2 hours to cook, so it goes on the grill first.
+The pork roast will take about 2 hours, so it goes on the grill first.
 Season the meat sides with salt, pepper, and a pinch of sugar and grill indirectly for a good hour at 150°C.

-Then set the grill to 190°C and grill the roast to an internal temperature of 72°C. Let it rest for 15 minutes before carving.
+Then adjust the grill to 190°C and grill the roast until it reaches an internal temperature of 72°C. Let it rest for 15 minutes before slicing.

-Mix the yogurt with 3 tablespoons of olive oil to make a sauce and season with salt and pepper.
-Add parsley roots, parsnips, and onions.
+Mix the yogurt with 3 tbsp olive oil to make a sauce, and season with salt and pepper.
+Chop the parsley roots, parsnips, onions, and asparagus, and cook the lentils “al dente.”
+Then smoke the lentils for 20 minutes for some smoky aromas.

-To serve, arrange the finished bowl in a bowl: First add the vegetables and pulses, then top with the Livar crusted roast, followed by chips and yogurt sauce.
+To serve, arrange the finished bowl: First, add the vegetables and legumes, topped with the Livar pork roast, followed by the crisps and yogurt sauce.

 Recipe by Bjoern Terhorst

-Bjoern Terhorst is a master of the culinary arts, playing with fire – and knows how to awaken this passion in others through grilling seminars and steak tastings. www.time-to-meat.de
+Bjoern Terhorst masters the culinary play with fire – and knows how to awaken this passion in others with grill seminars and steak tastings. www.time-to-meat.de

 Recipe from FIRE&FOOD issue 02/2024